-There is no doubting the stature of English oak in our national heritage.
-This fine material has been utilised for many hundreds of years to construct everything from sea-going vessels to fine furniture.
-Although oak grows widely across Europe and North America, craftsmen continue to cherish English oak for its beautiful grain and figure which tend to be more decorative and unique than in oak from elsewhere.
+English oak has held a very special place in the hearts of artisans for hundreds of years.
+Its strength, resistance to decay and sheer versatility is engrained in our national heritage.
+Although oak grows widely across Europe and North America, customers still cherish English oak for its beautiful grain and figure, which tend to be more decorative and unique than in oak from elsewhere.

 Quarter sawn boards with medullary rays running parallel to the direction of the cut exhibit beautiful sliver figuring – the result of the rays being sliced longitudinally.
 Quarter sawn boards are renowned for their stability although they can suffer from greater shrinkage during drying.

-To avoid disappointment please make an appointment before arriving at either yard to select sawn timber.
+To make sure we have time to help you, please make an appointment before arriving at our yards to select your wood.